ml4drug-book/ml4drug-book.github.io/call.md

 ## (A) Original Research Track

-This track calls for 4-pages extended abstract of high-quality contributions from AI applications to all fields of scientific discovery, ranging from physics, biology, chemistry, earth science, environmental science, mechanical science, aerospace science, management science, agricultural science, material science, nuclear science etc.
+This track calls for 4-pages extended abstract of high-quality contributions from AI applications to all fields of scientific discovery, ranging from physics, biology, chemistry, earth science, environmental science, mechanical science, aerospace science, management science, agricultural science, material science, nuclear science etc. (Reference not included in the 4-page limit.)

-Some examples include (but not limited to):
+Example topics include (but not limited to):
 - Learning physical dynamics from data
 - Speeding up physical simulators, samplers and solvers
 - Molecular modeling and de novo generation